nicko7i/vcnc/documentation/developer/ide.rst

 Ensue that "Use tab character" is *not* checked and "Indent" is "2".
 Ensure that "Indent chained methods" is *not* checked.

+Navigate to File :: Settings... :: Tools :: Python Integrated Tools.
+Set 'Docstring format' to 'Google' and check 'Analyze Python code in Docstrings'.